Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finishing my nft marketplace project, still got some bug to do but its ok.

 **Thoughts** Not really a day 23, same reason as before: SCHOOL.
 Having an offline class take my time so much lol 🥴

+### Day 24: 7 March 2022

+**Today Progress**: Initiating new project to building a instagram clone with next js and tailwind css.

+**Thoughts** i`m happy because i can do the challenge 2 days in a row now lol, hopefully this can continue.